• Start Here!

 chinese courses

 Nowadays there is no shortage of free resources for learning a language: websites, apps, forums, videos, podcasts, you name it.
-However, many people are still looking for a more professional Mandarin course, the type of course that is generally paid.
-Personally, in the past few years, I have bought a few of them.
-Why?
+However, many people are still looking for a more professional Mandarin course, the type that is generally paid.
+However, why should you pay for a Chinese course?

 There are two main reasons for that:

 • Often, you must pay if you want the best resources.
-Think of FluentU, Yoyo Chinese or Skritter.
-Who would take the time to develop such a wonderful learning tools for free?
+Who would take the time to develop high-quality learning tools for free?

-The problem is that there are so many different Chinese courses and find the right one may be painful.
+The problem is that there are so many different Chinese courses and finding the right one may be difficult.

 Podcasts and Videos